pantheon-systems/documentation/source/content/guides/php/03-settings-php.md

 <Alert title="Note" type="info">

-Don't use the code snippet if you're using the Drupal 9 redirects from our [Configure Redirects](/guides/redirect/#redirect-to-https-and-the-primary-domain) documentation as it conflicts with the other code.
+Don't use the code snippet if you're using the drupal:latest redirects from our [Configure Redirects](/guides/redirect/#redirect-to-https-and-the-primary-domain) documentation as it conflicts with the other code.

 </Alert>